saecki/crates.nvim/README.md

 ## TODO
 - select and deselect features in popup
-- parse `default_features` and show default features on hover
 - maybe fetch dependencies (optional dependencies are automatically promoted to features)

 ## Similar projects